Note

 Zorder Demo#

-The drawing order of artists is determined by their zorder
+The drawing order of artists is determined by their zorder attribute, which

 is a floating point number.
-Artists with higher zorder
+Artists with higher zorder are drawn on top.

-You can change the order for individual artists by setting their zorder
+You can change the order for individual artists by setting their zorder.

 The default value depends on the type of the Artist: